peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

     - `hipDrvMemDiscardBatchAsync` driver API variant of `hipMemDiscardBatchAsync`, using `hipDeviceptr_t` pointers.
 Mirrors `cuMemDiscardBatchAsync`.
     - `hipMemDiscardAndPrefetchBatchAsync` combines discard and prefetch in a single call, enabling the runtime to optimize data movement.
 Mirrors `cudaMemDiscardAndPrefetchBatchAsync`.
     - `hipDrvMemDiscardAndPrefetchBatchAsync` driver API variant of `hipMemDiscardAndPrefetchBatchAsync`, using `hipDeviceptr_t` pointers.
 Mirrors `cuMemDiscardAndPrefetchBatchAsync`.
 - Introduced an exported no-op function `__hipOnError(void *err_info)`, invoked from `HIP_UPDATE_ERROR_STATE` when an API returns a non-success status, enabling debuggers to set breakpoints on a stable symbol.
-The symbol is exported on ELF (Executable and Linkable Format) platforms via a version script and on Windows via amdhip.def.
+The symbol is exported on ELF (Executable and Linkable Format) platforms via a version script and on Windows via `amdhip.def`.
 The `err_info` parameter is a pointer to a struct containing the error code, name, and descriptive string.

 ##### Optimized